mfikes/esprit/README.md

 ## Prerequisite
 Set up an ESP32 WROVER with partitions and expanded JSVar space (below modeled per [this gist][1]).

+Note that schematics and other artifacts for a customized ESP32 WROVER board are available in the [esprit-board](https://github.com/mfikes/esprit-board) repository, but any ESP32 WROVER with 8 MiB of PSIRAM will work.

 We are assuming that the device is connected on port `/dev/cu.SLAB_USBtoUART`.

 	esptool.py --port /dev/cu.SLAB_USBtoUART erase_flash